Palashio/libra/info/Reference Manual.md

 libra.generate_regression_plots(history, data, model, X_test, y_test)
 ```

-Generates/stores plots for loss validation function and accuracy score for classification models on the same pane
+Generates/stores validation loss and accuracy score plots for classification models side-by-side in same pane

-Parameters -- instruction_label: `str`

-Acquires a string based of the instruction sent to encode in the form of a mask

-Returns -- mask: `[int/long, int/long, int/long]`

-Outputs an list of encoded numerical representation of the instruction text recieved
+*Parameters --*

+history

+History of past model iterations/results from classification model being plotted

+data

+Data selected and sent via written query to instance by user to be analyzed (is set by default to have dataframe format)

+label: `[str, str]`

+String representation of labels used for names for x/y axes of plots generated

+model: `obj`

+Classification model object being plotted

+X_test

+Test variable/vector of input features in data for classification model analysis

+y_test

+Test prediction variable/vector of classes in data for classification model analysis

+*Returns --*

+None

+Executes code to output plot pane where graph depicting loss validation appears above and graph depicting score accuracy appears below

 ### plot_loss ###